-KAPI OLANI COMMUNITY COLLEGE INSTITUTIONAL LEARNING OUTOMES (ILOs)
+KAPI'OLANI COMMUNITY COLLEGE INSTITUTIONAL LEARNING OUTOMES (ILOs)

-Within professional, civic, and personal contexts, and in the pursuit of their current individual learning goals, KCC students are able to:
+Within professional, civic, and personal contexts, and in the pursuit of their current individual learning goals, Kapi'olani Community College students are able to:

 - use critical and creative thinking and reasoning. - communicate clearly and appropriately. - demonstrate an active awareness of the Hawaiian Islands and the rich diversity of its peoples, in particular the values and history of the indigenous culture. - make contributions to their communities.